Updated July 27, 2023, to include new states issuing compact privileges as well as states that have enacted or introduced compact legislation.

 In order to purchase compact privileges:

-- Your home state must be a member of the PT Compact and be actively issuing compact privileges
+- Your home state must be a member of the compact and be actively issuing compact privileges.

-- The state where you are seeking a compact privilege must be a member of the PT Compact and actively issuing compact privileges
+- The state where you are seeking a compact privilege must be a member of the compact and actively issuing compact privileges.

-As of July 30, 2018, the compact member states issuing privileges include:
+As of July 27, 2023, the compact member states actively issuing privileges include: